rendall/icebreakers/QUESTIONS.md

   * What talent would you show off in a talent show?
   * What three hashtags describe your work persona?
 What three hashtags describe your social persona?
   * What was the best part about working from home today?
-  * What was the first thing you thought about when you woke up this morning?
   * What was the last book you quit reading and why?
   * What was the last thing you put 100% into?
   * What was the silliest thing you or someone else has ever said during a meeting?